-The Audit, Governance and Standards Committee considered and approved the 2019/20 AGS at its meeting on the 19th November 2020.
-As part of this, a programme of work was drawn up to address areas of relative improvement and this was recorded in the Annual Governance Statement Action Plan (2020/21).
+The Audit, Governance and Standards Committee considered and approved the 2020/21 AGS at its meeting on the 16th December 2021.
+As part of this, a programme of work was drawn up to address areas of relative improvement and this was recorded in the Annual Governance Statement Action Plan (2021/22).
 Progress against this plan has been monitored regularly by SLT and reported to the Audit, Governance and Standards Committee and an update is detailed below.

-Whilst some of these risks have been mitigated during the 2020/21 financial year, there are a number that will continue to be monitored and remain high profile in 2021/22.
-The Council's response to the COVID crises remains core to the Council's approach to governance and will be monitored through the 2021/22 financial year.
+Whilst some of these risks have been mitigated during the 2021/2022 financial year, there are a number that will continue to be monitored and remain high profile in 2022/23.